 Fun Cacti to Grow Indoors

 Cacti are very popular houseplants because you can neglect them for a period of time and they will remain quite alive, if not really flourishing.
-They belong to a group known as succulents.
-Succulents have fleshy stems or stems and leaves adapted for coping with water shortage.
+They belong to a group known as succulents, which have fleshy stems or stems and leaves adapted for coping with water shortage.
 You can ignore these plants for a little while and not really harm them.

 Desert cacti need a sunny position in your home.
 Cacti are the few indoor plants that need bright, direct sunlight.
 Regular room temperatures are fine, however.
 They don’t require a lot of heat as would be believed.

-Some cacti do not flower until they are large, mature plants.
+Some cacti don’t flower until they are large, mature plants.
 Also, flowers are very unlikely indoors.
 Others will flower regularly indoors, given the right treatment.
 So long as you give the cactus adequate water and sunlight in the summer, plus a cool, dry winter rest, it should flower for you.
-Mammillarias, lobivia, rebutia, notocactus and parodia are somewhat simple to obtain blooms.
+Mammillarias, lobivia, rebutia, notocactus, and parodia are somewhat simple to obtain blooms.

-Don’t be fooled by the young plants you see in the stores with brightly colored flowers on them.
-These are almost always artificial stuck into the plant with a pin.
-Further, the pins damage the plants and cause them to start rotting.
+Don’t be fooled by the young plants you see in the stores with brightly colored flowers.
+These are almost always artificially stuck into the plant with a pin.
+Further, the pins damage the plants and cause them to rot.